Policy update

-It might surprise you that there isn’t a standard Schengen currency – and that, in fact, the currency of Schengen member states varies from country to country.
+It might surprise you to know that there isn’t a standard European currency – and that, in fact, the currency of Schengen member states varies from country to country.

 In this article, we will cover the currency of each country in the Schengen zone and provide you with answers to common questions such as "What currency does Austria use?" or "Does Denmark use the euro?" (psst… it doesn’t!)

-You might be glad to hear that the euro (€) is the official currency for most of the countries in the Schengen area, which makes traveling between countries even more simple.
-This commonality helps eliminate the need to find a currency exchange or order currency through your bank ahead of time – saving you time and money!
+You might be glad to hear that the euro (€) is the official currency for most of the countries in the Schengen area, which makes traveling between countries even simpler.
+This commonality helps eliminate the need to find a currency exchange or order currency through your bank ahead of time.

 However, the euro isn’t the official currency for all of them.
-Below, we’ll cover the local currency for each country in the area in alphabetical order.
+Below, you'll find the local currency of each country in the area in alphabetical order.

 The euro (€).
 Belgium, including its capital Brussels, uses the euro.
-Belgium has been using the euro since 1999, making it easy for travelers across the Eurozone to move without exchanging currencies.
-Before 1999, the official currency for Belgium was the Belgian franc.
+Belgium has been using the euro since 1999.
+Before that, Belgium's official currency was the Belgian franc.

 The majority of establishments in Belgium accept debit and credit cards.